DennisGross/COOL-MCv1/README.md

 We evaluate our tool-chain on multiple commonly use

 ## Build the Docker
-Build the container via `sudo docker build -t coolmc .`
+Build the container via `docker build -t coolmc .`

 ## First Steps